 The point of your credit score is to let lenders know how trustworthy you are when it comes to repaying credit or loans.
 The kinds of payments that matter on your report are ones towards mortgages, auto loans, personal loans, credit cards, and student loans.
 Student loans payments are able to change based on your income, but that’s not the case with credit cards or loans.

 Whenever you start a new line of credit, run through the highest-interest scenario in your mind and see if you’ll be able to afford the payments.
 Once you get off track with monthly payment, it can be hard to get back on without some effort and budgeting.

 With some time, dedication, and persistence you can turn your scores around and better your financial health.
 We highly recommend dedicating at least six months worth of effort to maximize your results.
 This may not be an easy process and you may not always receive the response from your disputes that you wanted.
 Don’t get discouraged.
 Persevere through the dispute process while practicing healthy credit building habits and you’ll be closer to better credit it no time.

-If this guide was helpful, please feel free to share it with your family and friends.
+If our How To Raise Your Credit Score guide was helpful, please feel free to share it with your family and friends.
 We wish you the best of luck!

 If you need professional help repairing your credit then we’d love to take this task off your hands.

 We’re offering 100% Free 15-Minute Credit Reviews for a limited time.